fsprojects/FSharp.Data/README.md

 The library is available under Apache 2.0.
 For more information see the [License file][1] in the GitHub repository.

+## Repo Assist

+This repository uses [Repo Assist](.github/workflows/repo-assist.md), an AI assistant that helps triage issues, guide contributors, make progress and propose fixes.
+It may not be active if workflow permissions have expired.

 ## Maintainers

 Current maintainers are [Don Syme](https://github.com/dsyme) and [Phillip Carter](https://github.com/cartermp)